1 cup of milk, warmed (approx. 110°F)

-In separate bowl combine together the flour, salt and cardamom.
-Slowly add the flour mixture and 2 of the eggs to the yeast mixture in the mixer bowl.
+In separate bowl combine the flour, salt and cardamom.
+Slowly add the flour mixture and two of the eggs to the yeast mixture.

-Put the dough hook beater on your mixer and mix on meduim-low until the dough takes on a coarse, slightly shaggy texture.
-Add the remaining butter and mix until the dough is mostly smooth, this should take approximately 10 minutes.
+Using a dough hook, knead on medium-low until the dough takes on a coarse, slightly shaggy texture.
+Add the remaining butter and mix until the dough is mostly smooth.
+This should take approximately 10 minutes.

 Remove the dough from your mixer bowl and place on a floured work surface and flatten it into a rough disk.
 Add the figs to your dough, sprinkle them over the disk and then gather the dough into a ball.
-Knead the dough gently a few times to throughly mix in the figs. Gather your bough together into a ball once more and transfer it to a oiled bowl, cover your bowl with plastic wrap and place in a warm area of your kitchen.
+Knead the dough gently a few times to thoroughly mix in the figs. Gather your dough together into a ball once more and transfer it to an oiled bowl.
+Cover your bowl with plastic wrap and place in a warm area.
 You are looking for the dough to double in size, this should take about an hour.

 Line a baking sheet with parchment paper.
-Place your dough on a floured work surface and divide it into 3 pieces.
-Roll each chunk of dough into a rope about 16 inches long.
+Place your dough on a floured work surface and divide it into three pieces.
+Roll each chunk of dough into a rope about 16” long.
 Lay the ropes on the work surface next to each other so that they are touching and braid them together.
-When you are done braiding tuck the ends underneath.
-Place your braided dough onto the prepared baking sheet and let rise for about 45 minutes, the dough should look puffy.
+When you are done braiding, tuck the ends underneath.
+Place your braided dough onto the prepared baking sheet and let rise for about 45 minutes.
+The dough should look puffy.

 Just before your dough has finished rising preheat your oven to 350°F.